inforkgodara/insertion-sort/README.md

 # Insertion Sort

 A simple single class implementation of insertion sort in Java.
 The user will be prompted to input the number of elements in a list array which they want to enter.
-The user then will choose a element to be sorted in the list.
 Insertion sort is a simple sorting algorithm that builds the final sorted array one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.

 ## How to use it.
 * Open a command prompt window and go to the directory where you saved the java program (InsertionSort.java).